What is a balance transfer credit card?

 Cancel your old card immediately

 We mentioned this above, but it deserves to be reiterated - cancel your old credit card to avoid using it again.
-While the simple process of a balance transfer can entice you to max out your original credit card, it’s important to remember why you applied for a balance transfer in the first place.
+While the simple process of a balance transfer can entice you to max out your original credit card, it’s important to remember why you applied in the first place.

 Pay more than the minimum repayment amount